IanChen-ML/Github_csv_Scraper/README.md

 2. Assign the path you want to store all the CSV files to target_path.

-3. Assign the link of raw data that does not include the file name(i.e. XXX.csv) to content.
+3. Assign the link of raw data that does not include the file name(XXX.csv) to content.

 4. Run the code and you'll find the file is in your target directory